Page last updated 06 August, 2026.

 Mobility

-–Ground resistances are 1/1.3/1.9
+–Terrain resistances are 1/1.3/1.9

 Overall this is very mediocre mobility for a heavy tank.
 None of the stats are bad, but none stand out enough to really make the mobility of this tank feel impressive.

-The top speed is average, but reverse speed is very good.
+The top speed is average, but reverse speed is good.
 Traverse speed and acceleration on hard terrain are both very good, on medium terrain they are both average.

 Ground resistances are good for a heavy tank, but the difference (1 to 1.3) causes a noticeable difference when going off-road in this tank.